Graduate Student Information

 - give the oral presentation at the meeting

 All presenters will receive evaluations from the judges after the meeting.
-The top five presentations, as ranked by the judges, will be announced at the meeting banquet.
+The top five presentations, as ranked by the judges, will be announced at the HL/SSAR Live Auction on Sunday evening.
 Presenters of the second to fifth ranked presentations will receive $200 awards.
 The presenter of the best presentation as ranked by the judges will receive $500, ten years of back issues of Herpetologica, and an invitation to submit a manuscript based on the work presented to either Herpetologica or Herpetological Monographs, depending on its length.
 The Herpetologists' League will commit to publishing this manuscript, following successful peer review and editorial revision, as a lead article identifying the author (or senior author) as the winner of the Herpetologists' League Graduate Research Award.

 For further information or questions concerning The Herpetologists' League Graduate Research Award, contact Robert Espinoza, Department of Biology, California State University at Northridge, Northridge, CA 91330, USA.